-As part of a broad Medi-Cal reform effort called CalAIM, on January 1st, 2022, DHCS launched the Community Supports program, which allows Medi-Cal managed care plans to use Medi-Cal funding to support specified non-medical interventions designed to avoid costlier medical services.
-One of the options MCPs may select is Asthma Remediation, which covers mild to moderate environmental trigger remediation for Medi-Cal members with poorly controlled asthma.
-Examples of remediation include supplies like mattress and pillow dust covers, HEPA filtered vacuums, dehumidifiers, and air cleaners, and services like minor mold removal and remediation, ventilation improvements, or Integrated Pest Management (IPM).
+As part of a broad Medi-Cal reform effort called CalAIM, on January 1st, 2022, DHCS launched the Community Supports program, which allows Medi-Cal managed care plans to use Medi-Cal funding to support specified non-medical interventions designed to avoid more costly medical services.
+One of the options MCPs may select is Asthma Remediation (AR), which covers mild to moderate environmental trigger remediation for Medi-Cal members with poorly controlled asthma.
+Examples of remediation include supplies like mattress and pillow dust covers, HEPA filtered vacuums, dehumidifiers, and mechanical HEPA air cleaners, and services like minor mold removal and remediation, ventilation improvements, or Integrated Pest Management (IPM).
 See here for a list of MCPs offering Asthma Remediation.
-Note that most MCPs are contracting with third party organizations to serve as Asthma Remediation providers.
-Ideally, Asthma Preventive Services (self-management asthma education and environmental asthma trigger assessment) and Asthma Remediation services (environmental asthma trigger remediation supplies and services) will be provided by the same entity to ensure efficient and coordinated delivery of care.
-Combined, these two sources of Medi-Cal funding can support comprehensive asthma home visiting services.
-Where that's not possible, effective coordination between Asthma Remediation and Asthma Preventive Service providers is needed.
-See this factsheet to learn more about Asthma Remediation.
+Note that most MCPs are contracting with third-party organizations to serve as Asthma Remediation providers.